Replay workflow: time-travel debugging

 });

-let layer = ReplayLayer::new(config).with_store(fs_store);
+let replay = ReplayLayer::new(config).with_store(fs_store);

 use async_trait::async_trait;

-use rustapi_core::replay::{
+use rustapi_rs::extras::replay::{

 ReplayEntry, ReplayQuery, ReplayStore, ReplayStoreResult,